-The Cost is $40 for SBE Members and $50 for Non Members Continental Breakfast and Lunch is included in the Registration for the day-long event which opens at 8:30 a.m., with the program beginning at 9 a.m. and lasts until 5 p.m. at the Radisson Hotel Harrisburg, 1150 Camp Hill Bypass, Camp Hill, PA 17011.
+The Cost is $40 for SBE Members and $50 for Non Members Continental Breakfast and Lunch is included in the registration for the day-long event, which opens at 8:30 a.m., with the program beginning at 9 a.m.
+The day wraps at 5 p.m.
+The event is being held at the Radisson Hotel Harrisburg; 1150 Camp Hill Bypass; Camp Hill, PA 17011.

 Fred Baumgartner, CPBE, CBNT, ONEMedia

 NextGen Broadcasting is both TV and radio as we know it — and a major departure.
 NextGen is seemingly everything – mobile, OTT-OTA, Ultra High Definition, Digital Ad Insertion, radio and someday, maybe, virtual reality.
 Most important is that NextGen is “extensible.”
 So flexible that all but a tiny piece can be reinvented and repurposed.
 Fred will discuss this aspect of the technology as well as one of its first applications in Advanced Emergency Alerting and Informing.
 This is the basis for interactive and a critical piece of mobile NextGen broadcasting.